There’s a lot of confusion on the topic of down insulation. Here we attempt to offer some clarification.

 All Sea to Summit down sleeping bags are filled with RDS-certified down.
 The Responsible Down Standard (RDS) ensures humane treatment of ducks and geese used in down production.
 Audits are conducted at every step of the chain from sourcing to finished item to guarantee animal welfare and correct labeling of products.

 As mentioned above, it’s impossible for the end-user to see the quality of the down inside a sleeping bag or jacket, because very few people possess X-Ray vision.
 For those of us without the ability to see through fabrics, a detailed analysis of the composition and fill power of the down used in each Sea to Summit sleeping bag is provided by the International Down and Feather Laboratory.
-No other company provides this certification to end-users.
+Sea to Summit pioneered the concept of providing an analysis of down quality to the consumer.

 Hopefully, the above will take the mystery out of some of those terms surrounding down products (and make clear the effort which Sea to Summit goes to provide clarity to the end user).